RomanLut/hx_espnow_rc/README.md

 # LR mode

-(Long Range ) mode is special mode introduces by expressif.
+(Long Range ) mode is special mode introduced by Expressif.
 This mode can be enabled on ESP32.
 This options is ignored on ESP8266.
 Theoretically it should provide 2x better range, in practice difference is subtle.

 ESP32 in LR mode can not communicate to ESP8266.

-LR mode is not compatible with normal devices.
 It is not possible to use SoftAP on ESP32 in LR mode, because beacon is sent in LR mode.
-AP will be invisible to normal devices.
+AP will be invisible for normal devices.

 LR mode is global setting for AP and STA.
 It is not possible to configure modes on interfaces separately.